kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

   writing to journal.
 * --logtostderr, --alsologtostderr, --one-output, --stderrthreshold -
   responsible enabling/disabling writing to stderr (vs file).
-  Motivation: Not needed if writing to files is removed.
+  Motivation: Routing logs can be easily implemented by any log processors like:
+  Fluentd, Fluentbit, Logstash.
 * --log-file-max-size, --skip-log-headers - responsible configuration of file rotation.
   Motivation: Not needed if writing to files is removed.
 * --add-dir-header, --skip-headers - klog format specific flags .
   Motivation: don't apply to other log formats
-* --log-backtrace-at - an legacy glog feature.
+* --log-backtrace-at - A legacy glog feature.
   Motivation: No trace of anyone using this feature.

 Flag deprecation should comply with standard k8s policy and require 3 releases before removal.